New Leadership: An overview of the best modern leadership styles

 • Shared responsibility: New Leadership thrives on the fact that decision-making power and responsibility do not only sit at management level, but also with the individual employees.
 This creates an environment in which empowerment can take place.

 • Trust in advance: Trust is the key to modern leadership styles.
-It is important that employees are trusted in advance – only then, positive effects can happen.
+It is important that employees are trusted in advance.
 And even if results are not perfect: Error tolerance and a good error culture go hand in hand with modern leadership.

 • Transparent and respectful communication: Leaders need to share goals, roles, and information openly and transparently.
 An open communication culture is important to strengthen the relationship with each other.
 Instead of one-sided performance assessments, joint discussions take place at eye level, offering appreciative feedback and constructive criticism – from both sides.

 • Employee empowerment: Coaching and empowerment are a priority.
-A good manager ensures that his or her employees have the resources to decide on processes and solutions themselves.
-However, they are not left on their own.
-Instead, they are supported and encouraged at all times.
+A good manager ensures that their employees have the resources to decide on processes and solutions themselves.
+However, they are not left on their own, but are supported and encouraged at all times.

 • Set an example: Leaders and management set a good example in terms of personal responsibility, reliability, and commitment.
 Those who approach their work with enthusiasm and passion also motivate their own employees.